U.S. Postal Service watchdog to probe service woes as worries rise about mail ballots

 Election officials are bracing for a deluge of mail ballots as many states have made it easier to vote by mail to address concerns about public gatherings during the coronavirus pandemic.

-Republican President Donald Trump, meanwhile, said Thursday that he opposes additional funding to make mail voting easier.
+Republican President Donald Trump said Thursday that he opposes additional funding to make mail voting easier.

 Trump, who is trailing Democratic rival Joe Biden in opinion polls, has said without evidence that widespread mail voting could lead to fraud.
-However, public records show that he has requested mail ballots for himself and his wife Melania ahead of Florida’s Tuesday primary election.
+However, public records show he has requested mail ballots for himself and his wife Melania before Florida’s Tuesday primary election.

-Election experts say mail voting is as secure as any other method.
-Biden and other Democrats say Trump is trying to interfere with the election, and former Democratic President Barack Obama said he was worried that Trump was trying to “kneecap” the Postal Service.
+Evidence has shown that mail voting is as secure as any other method.
+Biden and other Democrats say Trump is trying to interfere with the election.
+Former Democratic President Barack Obama said he was worried that Trump was trying to “kneecap” the Postal Service.

 The issue has taken on added urgency in recent weeks, as cost-cutting measures put in place by DeJoy have led to widespread mail delays.